 - 4.11 UDP policy ENV23, part (b) requires all new development to take full account of existing features of value for wildlife or geology.
 Where loss or damage of such features is unavoidable the Council will require mitigation measures which adequately compensate for the features lost.
 The nature and extent of the mitigation works required should be appropriate to the size and quality of the feature lost or damaged.
-Features which fall within the scope of this policy are as follows: - Areas of diverse vegetation which is not within a habitat type described above. - Small scale wetlands such as garden ponds. - Spoil mounds from mineral extraction. - Locally quarried building or paving materials. - Micro habitats used by invertebrates such as sunny banks, old walls or dead wood.
+The types of features which the Council expects to fall within the scope of this policy are as follows: - Areas of diverse vegetation outside a habitat type described above. - Small scale wetlands such as garden ponds. - Spoil mounds from mineral extraction. - Locally guarried building or paving materials.

-• Trees and shrubs (but see also paragraph 4.13)
+- Micro habitats used by invertebrates such as sunny banks, old walls or dead wood. - Trees and shrubs (but see also paragraph 4.13)